Table of Contents

 Introduction to Interactive Brokers

-This Interactive Brokers review takes an in-depth look at one of the world’s largest brokerage firms, assessing its claims, operations, and client experiences.
-Headquartered in the United States, Interactive Brokers offers trading in stocks, options, futures, Forex, and more across global markets.
-But for traders who have faced difficulties, the question remains — is Interactive Brokers a scam or a reliable platform?
+This Interactive Brokers review examines one of the largest global brokerage firms, assessing its operations, claims, and client experiences.
+Headquartered in the United States, Interactive Brokers offers trading in stocks, options, futures, Forex, and more across multiple markets.
+While heavily regulated, Canadian traders may still wonder about online scams Canada and whether all entities associated with the brand are legitimate.

 Interactive Brokers: Regulation & Legal Status